 Step five: Use your muscle

-Yup, this is the part that really makes you work for your milk: gently squeezing the milk through the muslin cloth or milk bag.
+Yup, this is the part that really makes you work for your milk: gently squeezing the milk through the muslin cloth.
 Put the muslin over a bowl or wide-topped jug and pour the blended water and oats into the cloth.

 Almost like you’re milking a cow, gently squeeze the cream through the muslin cloth into the container.
 Don’t squeeze too hard or the liquid will get a bit gloopy (which is what we’re trying to avoid!).